mirulili/blog/content/post/sample post/index.md

 People often say that DeepSeek is a much lighter model than ChatGPT.
 This part is the most interesting point of DeepSeek.
 When we say "ChatGPT," it usually means giant models like GPT-3.5 and GPT-4/4o, which are the opposite of "lightweight."
 "DeepSeek has become lighter" refers to open-source models created by "Distilling."
 Let's elaborate on what this means and why it's efficient.

-> What do you mean by "lightweight model"?
+> What does it mean by "lightweight model"?

 In AI models, 'weight' is determined by the number of 'parameters (parameters)'.